 If you’d like more advice on how to offer profitable People Advisory services at your firm, Gusto have developed a range of content including training programs which you can access here.

 Normally, if you wish to price a service based on the current number of active employees (like Payroll services), you’ll need to check the employee count manually before issuing an accurate invoice.

 With Smart Billing, the current employee count is fetched automatically from Gusto whenever an invoice is issued.
 This lets you automate your billing and eliminates admin work.

 Smart Billing in the Proposal Editor

-Smart Billing is available when you have connected Gusto and the Price Type "Variable - Unit" is selected.
+Smart Billing is available when you have connected Gusto and the Price Type "Unit price" is selected.